hippopenny/hippopenny.github.io/_posts/2024-06-27-silly-wisher.md

 🔥🔥🔥 New Silly Wisher: [Wacky Wisher](/wackywisher) 🔥🔥🔥

+**Merge break:** [Wacky Decky: Card Merge](/wackydecky/) — stack cards · [Wacky Fruit Merge](/wackyfruitmerge/) — **fruit merge** / **Suika** energy.

 [![AppStore](/assets/images/appstore-badge-black.svg){: width="150"}](https://apps.apple.com/us/app/wacky-wisher/id6504840341)
 [![PlayStore](/assets/images/google-play-badge.png){: width="185"}](https://play.google.com/store/apps/details?id=com.hippopenny.genshin)

 Silly Wisher promises to inject a hefty dose of humor into your Genshin Impact obsession, mixing the beloved wish system from Genshin Impact with meme sauce.
 But hold onto your hats—there’s a new game in town, Wacky Warper, that takes all the fun of Silly Wisher and cranks it up by *10x*.
 With character dressing, chatting, and an ever-growing list of hilarious mini-games, [Wacky Warper](/wackywarper) is something you’ll definitely want to check out for Honkai Star Rail, or [Wacky Wuwa](/wackywuwa) for Wuthering Waves fan.
+Want a break from gacha odds altogether?
+Try [Wacky Decky: Card Merge](/wackydecky/) — merge cards, chase high scores, no pity system in sight.
 But we’ll save the full reveal for later.
 Now, back to the business of Silly Wisher.

 Download New Silly Wisher